i-vt/UploadAPI/README.md

 # UploadAPI
-Simple SpringBoot API to upload files with a UUID to validate the upload
+Simple SpringBoot API with following functions:
+- upload files with a UUID to validate the upload
+- one UUID = one 10MB upload.
+- UUIDs get "used" after one upload, rejecting further uploads

 ## Setup
 1. Verify dependencies are met (Java, Gradle, & etc.)